-Our experience is that candidate aspirations around a salary and grade rise on moving jobs are bullish, especially at junior and mid-tier levels.
-The primary drivers for a move remain career progression, better experience, new challenges, better culture/values and work/life balance.
-Or from necessity: redundancy, lack of interim work, worries about job security.
-However, a pay and/or grade increase is much more often mentioned as a key consideration than in the past.
+Our experience is that in 2022 and into 2023 candidate aspirations around a salary AND grade rise on moving jobs have been bullish, especially at junior and mid-tier levels.
+A pay/grade increase is much more often mentioned as a key requirement in the next role than in the past.

+However the primary reasons for a move remain career progression, better experience, new challenges, better culture/values and work/life balance.
+More recently also driven by necessity: redundancy, lack of interim work and worries about job security.

-There have also been notable candidate shortages: little obvious sign of a "Great Resignation" but a significant increase in demand so many job seekers have multiple options.
+There have also been notable candidate shortages: in 2022 there was no sign of a "Great Resignation" but there was a significant increase in demand so many job seekers had multiple options.
+As we enter Q2 2023 that demand has dropped significantly.

-As a result, there have been significant pressures on management consultancy firms.
+As a result there have been significant pressures on management consultancy firms.
 Perhaps unsurprisingly this has resulted in grade inflation rather than salary rises.
 Typically, consultants are being promoted quicker and sooner and so the amount of relevant experience required to get to a specific level is markedly less, especially at less senior grades.
-This is reflected in our revised grading descriptions.
+This is reflected in our revised grading descriptions which have therefore changed more than the salary figures.

-Prism's experience is that employers, both large and small, have been cautious with respect to salary rises to retain existing employees or as a means of tempting new staff.
-However, some firms have been forced to reconsider their salary ranges in the light of weak pipelines of applicants with a relevant background and skills and some increase in attrition.
-There has at the time of writing been little reference to keeping up with inflation apart from the widely reported PwC rises.
+Prism's experience is that employers, both large and small, have been notably cautious with respect to salary rises.
+However, some firms have been forced to reconsider their salary ranges because of increase attrition and the need to attract candidates with skills in short supply.